ikarago/GasTrack/README.md

 * Removed the Microsoft Store Engagement Framework reference
 * Disabled the links using the Microsoft Store Engagement Framework

 I don't plan to work on this project anymore, as this is a legacy app.
-I uploaded this for historical purposes and for reference work to other UWP apps.
+I uploaded this for archival purposes and as reference work for other UWP apps.

 ## Support me
 **Like this project?** Buy me a coffee: https://paypal.me/ikarago